 The results from this monitoring should enable the community to better understand the air quality in their community.
 The air quality data can be used for source attribution (i.e. determination of how much air pollution is contributed by each air pollution source), which will help determine the emission source categories influencing air quality in the area.
-Specific parameters will be targeted in order to identify the types and source of emissions, including specific pollutants that are associated with certain pollutant sources.
-For example, lead is associated with aviation gas, black carbon is associated with internal combustion emissions, and light hydrocarbons are associated with gasoline combustion.
-A list of all speciated analytes is included in Appendix C. This list was developed to include analytes due to either toxicity or to aid in source attribution.
+Specific parameters will be targeted in order to identify the types and source of emissions.
 Table 4-1 examples of shows known source categories in the South Sacramento - Florin community and its associated pollutants of concern.